jarsonfang/etesting/source/_posts/Deploy-Estuary-OS-via-USB.md

 ## Make USB installation disk(option 2)

 “Curl” is suggested to install on your pc (Ubuntu system is suggested to use ).
-To see whether “curl” has be installed by command “which curl”.
+To see whether “curl” has been installed by command “which curl”.
 If curl is not installed, type `sudo apt-get install curl` command to install.

 1. Download mkdeploydisk.sh